Please visit and “like” us on Facebook.

 Say NO to exploitation and abuse of elephants in the circus industry.
 They are subject to extreme confinement during transport and off-seasons, endure onerous (sometimes brutal) training regimens, and suffer through long days of crushing boredom in chains.
 And if that’s not enough, “The Animal Welfare Act (AWA) does not prohibit the use of bullhooks, whips, electrical shock prods, or other such training devices” (from link immediately above).

 The tricks that animals are forced to perform–bears balancing on balls, apes riding motorcycles, elephants standing on two legs–are physically uncomfortable and behaviorally unnatural.
 The whips, tight collars, muzzles, electric prods, bullhooks, and other tools used during circus acts are reminders that the animals are being forced to perform.
 These superficial “performances” teach audiences nothing about how animals behave under natural circumstances.
 Animals in circuses are often portrayed as either ferocious or stupid compared to their “brave” or “commanding” human counterparts; their true nature is never seen.
-Read more from Mercy for Animals.
+Read more (link is broken) from Mercy for Animals.

 Travel can be torture: Animals in circuses either travel in 18-wheelers or by train.
 During transport and between performances, tigers, who in the wild would secure 75-2,000 square miles, are kept in cages with barely enough room to turn around.
 Elephants, who walk up to 25 miles a day with their families in their natural habitat, are shackled in chains by their front and back legs so that they can’t take a step forward or backward.
 They are forced to eat, sleep, and defecate in the same trailers, where they can be kept for stretches of more than 24 hours.
 Often the animals are not let off the railroad cars immediately upon arrival in their destination, either because of traffic conditions or because the train arrived too early or late.
 In this instance, the animals are forced to wait inside of the railroad cars for hours—even in extreme temperatures.
-Read more here from In Defense of Animals.
+Read more here from In Defense of Animals (page no longer available at that link).

 Is it safe to transport an elephant in the back of a semi trailer or railroad car?
 Although elephants are intelligent and physically coordinated and can balance in a moving vehicle for short periods of time, prolonged transportation in a moving vehicle can cause fatigue.
 Circus elephants are transported nearly year round.
 The travel can become grueling, causing undue stress for the elephant.
 An elephant’s need to walk, posture comfortably, consume live vegetation and socialize with other elephants is not possible when confined in a transport container.
 Read more here from the Elephant Sanctuary in Tennessee.